arsanysamuel/ABBAS/README.md

 4. Start the script as root user with the following command:
     ```
     curl -O https://raw.githubusercontent.com/arsanysamuel/arch-bootstrapper/main/bootstrap.sh &&
+    chmod +x bootstrap.sh
     ./bootstrap.sh
     ```
+5. (Optional) Add configuration for your laptop (if running on a laptop) using this [wiki page](https://wiki.archlinux.org/title/Laptop).

 ### Resources